anza-xyz/platform-tools/README.md

-# Customized Ruyst binaries for Solana that support Berkley Packer Filter (BPF)
+# Customized Rust binaries for Solana that support Berkley Packer Filter (BPF)

 Builds Rust binaries that incorporate customizations and fixes required by Solana but not yet upstreamed into Rust or LLVM.